Relating the Conceptual and Concrete

 When we find data that supports a major premise, we are using inductive reasoning.
 The deductive syllogism we discussed earlier moved from conceptual principle (about addiction and anomie) to a concrete case (Sonny’s experiences with anomie as a result of racism).
 The inductive argument moves the opposite way; it gathers concrete cases from the real world (found in scientific studies) to see if there is a strong relationship between addiction and anomie, and between anomie and racism.
 If we can support our premises through inductive reasoning, then our deductive argument is more secure.

-You have to expect possible counter-arguments.
+But you should expect pushback against your argument.
 For instance, in “Sonny’s Blues,” Sonny plays music that is integral to black history and identity, so has he really lost a sense of black history and identity?
 It is Sonny’s non-addicted brother, our narrator, who realizes that he, much more than Sonny, has lost a sense of black history and identity.
 Given this information, should we give up on our argument?
 Not necessarily!
 Sonny’s music may not solve the problem of his addiction, but it may keep him from getting worse.
 The narrator, though not an addict, may be suffering in other ways as a result of his loss of black history and identity.
 Carefully assess the scientifichistorical, and textual evidence to make your argument.

 An abductive argument is about the causal relationships of events.
 It is similar to the reasoning that detectives and doctors use every day when they see a result (evidence of crime or illness) and reason backwards to determine its causes.
 The deductive argument about Sonny’ addiction discussed above could be reframed as an abductive argument, reasoning from results to causes.
 What caused Sonny’s addiction?
 Were there multiple factors?
 Often with abductive arguments we need to gather more evidence to make sure we have identified the correct causes.